Skip to Content

 Kangaroo Island

-Kangaroo Island is one of the best places to visit in South Australia just for the name alone!
+Kangaroo Island is one of the best places to go in South Australia just for the name alone!
 You’ll be pleased to know that, as the name suggests, the island has plenty of kangaroos hopping about!

 One of the main reasons to visit Kangaroo Island is the incredible natural scenery.
 Places such as the Remarkable Rocks and Seal Bay should be high on your list of things to do in South Australia!